zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 What doesn't Paula want her want to do?
 She doesn't  want her on getting in the habit of “sitting around.”
 “To sit around” means ju st to sit in a chair and not do anything, have no physical activity.

 Paula says, “You'll recover faster” – you'll get be tter faster – “if you get up and move around a lot.”
 Julio says, “That's terrible ad vice.”
 That's bad advice, a very bad suggestion.
 “She needs rest and to eat right.”
 Julio is saying that is aunt needs to rest in bed and to eat the right foods.
-“Y ou know what they say, ‘Feed a cold, starve a fever.’”
+“You know what they say, ‘Feed a cold, starve a fever.’”
 This is an old expression.
 “To feed” means to give someone food.
 “Feed a cold” means when someone has a cold, they should continue  to eat.
 If someone has a “fever” (fever), where their body’s temperature is higher than it should be, then you don't give them food.
 “To starve” (starve) mean s not to have enough food.
 In this case, it simply means don't give someone food who has a fever, but if they

 have a cold, you should give them food.
 You should feed them.
 I don't know if that is correct, however.
 I'm not a medical doctor ,so please don't take this as advice for your own illnesses and sickness!